 - Rheumatoid arthritis

-Musculoskeletal ultrasound has a great many advantages over other imaging modalities, including that it is:
+Musculoskeletal ultrasound offers many advantages over other imaging modalities, since it is:

 - Almost entirely painless